aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 May my plea come near to you, and may no evil angel or accuser be able to come between my plea and the Throne of Glory.
 May you yourself stretch out your hand to receive my prayer so that it should not have to pass through the angels who were created by my wicked deeds.[foot]Cf. Psalms 78:49.[/foot] May they not take away my prayer or prevent it from reaching you.
-I beseech you to put your sword back into its sheath and to place your hand over our little children.
-Omeyn.
+I beseech you to put your sword back into its sheath and to place your hand over our little children. <em>Omeyn</em>.
 </div></td></tr>